collectiveuk/assessment-mobile/README.md

 ## Then what?

+A test suite has already been set up.
+We have also added TODOs to the code where relevant.
+The tests are currently failing.

-Run `flutter test`.
+Run `flutter test` to run the test suite.
 Goal is to make the tests pass!